Al-Saqib/Patient-Management-System/README.md

 - I could have moved the methods related to user operations in patient database graphical user interface class to operations panel class and then called them inside patient database gui as required.
 This would have increased cohesion.

-- I could have extracted a method from 'command add/edit' methods that checks for user input validity inside patient database and patient database gui classes.
+- I could have extracted a method from **command add** and **command edit** methods that checks for user input validity as an integer inside patient database and patient database gui classes.
 This would have reduced coupling.